drshahizan/HPDP/2425/materials/essentials.md

 1. **Complete Information Form:**
    Please fill in 🧑‍💻 your details in the provided Google Sheets document [here](https://liveutm-my.sharepoint.com/:x:/g/personal/shahizan_live_utm_my/EVJUpQRm21xFjG_RYnVupiQBZxYLRmd45eP4VyKjuRsA8Q?e=ORWLWi).

-2. **Create a GitHub Account:**
-   Ensure you have a GitHub :octocat: account by signing up at [GitHub](https://github.com/login).
+2. **Star Github Repository:**
+   To kick off our first meeting, please star this repository available [here](https://github.com/drshahizan/HPDP).
+We will be using this repository extensively.
+I will add you as collaborator

 3. **Access Teaching Materials:**
    All teaching materials will be available on my GitHub account.
-Please follow [this link](https://github.com/drshahizan) to access the materials.
+Please follow [this link](https://github.com/drshahizan/HPDP) to access the materials.

-4. **Fork and Star Repository:**
-   To kick off our first meeting, please fork and star the repository available [here](https://github.com/drshahizan/learn-github).
-We will be using this repository extensively.
+4. **Github Profile:**
+Sila pastikan Github Profile anda up to date.

-5. **GitHub Usage for Course:**
+5.
-   Throughout this course, we will utilize GitHub for sharing materials, submitting tasks, projects, and more.
-Make sure you have a meaningful GitHub username associated with your account.

 Please be sure to complete these tasks before our first class, as they are essential for our learning and collaboration.